Share

 Meditation strengthens the body’s natural ability to combat disease and protect against toxins, bacteria and viruses.

-The regular practice of medication helps the addicted to better resist alcohol, nicotine or drugs naturally.
+The regular practice of meditation can help a person better resist alcohol, nicotine or drugs naturally.

 Less stress leads to better sleep.
 Twice daily meditation acts as a natural antidote to insomnia.

-Meditation leads to greater mental alertness, which enables you to come up with more creative solutions for problems.
+Meditation leads to greater mental alertness, which enables you to potentially have more creative solutions for problems.

 It may improve fertility.

-It’s known that the stress of trying to conceive can actually hinder the process.
-The calming effects of meditation lower stress, which makes it easier for a woman to conceive.
+The stress of trying to conceive can actually hinder the process.
+The calming effects of meditation lower stress, which could make it easier for a woman to conceive.

 Tips for meditating

-• Start small.
-Don’t start off expecting to meditate for 30 minutes.
-Start with five minutes, then slowly increase the length as you see fit.
+- Start small.
+Start by meditating for five minutes, then slowly increase the length as you see fit.
 Use a timer with a peaceful alarm so you don’t need to watch a clock.

-• Eliminate distractions.
-Find the quietest place you can.
+- Eliminate distractions.
+Find a quiet place.
 Your time spent in meditation will be more productive without distractions.

-• Give yourself a break.
+- Give yourself a break.
 Don’t get upset with yourself when your mind wanders.
 Instead, gently bring your attention back.
-Getting yourself all worked up will have the opposite effect of what you’re aiming for!
 If you’re having trouble concentrating, start counting.
 Choose a number and count up to it repeatedly.